playcanvas/developer.playcanvas.com/content/en/user-manual/xr/input-sources.md

 }
 ```

 Input sources can be added and removed dynamically.
-This can be done by connecting physical devices, or some input sources have a lifespan only during their primary action (for example, a touchscreen in an AR-type session on mobile).
+This can be done by connecting physical devices or by switching input devices by underlying platform, and some input sources have a lifespan only during their primary action (for example, a touchscreen in an AR-type session on mobile).
 You can subscribe to `add` and `remove` events:

 ```javascript
 app.xr.input.on('add', function (inputSource) {